eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Strong background and experience in digital back-end flow.
 	- Solid background in memory design, memory layout and memory testing
 	- Strong team work ethic and good interpersonal skills
++ Understanding or an ability to learn industry standard modeling formats including: Liberty (NLM, CCS, ECSM, and LVF), Verilog, LEF, NDM, Spice, and APL